radian-software/wdx/README.md

 ## Summary

-`wdx` allows you to designate directories with abbreviations, and later use those abbreviations to jump to the directories.
+`wdx` is a Zsh plugin which allows you to designate directories with abbreviations, and later use those abbreviations to jump to the directories.

 ## Installing

-I recommend using [zplug]:
+The easiest way to install `wdx` is using [zplug]:

     $ zplug raxod502/wdx

-Else you can clone this repository and source `wdx.zsh` in your `.zshrc`.
-There is only support for Zsh at the moment, but that is easy to change.

-If you export `WDX_NAME` before sourcing `wdx.zsh`, then the function is defined with that name, rather than `wdx`.
-Example:

-    $ export WDX_NAME=wd

-`wdx` doesn't need `WDX_NAME` to be defined after you've sourced `wdx.zsh`.
+Otherwise, you can install `wdx` manually:

+* Clone the `wdx` source repository.
+* Add the `bin` subdirectory to your PATH.
+* Source the file `wdx.zsh` in your `~/.zshrc`.

-## Usage
+## Basic usage

+Here is the command syntax:

+    usage: wdx [-s | --shell] <subcommand>

+    subcommands:
+      wdx [go] <point>
+      wdx show <point>
+      wdx set [<point> [<target>]] [-f | --force] wdx rm [<point>]
+      wdx help [<subcommand>]
+      wdx version

+The subcommands are as follows:

+* The `go` subcommand is used to `cd` to a target directory.
+If you don't give any subcommand, then `wdx` assumes you meant `go`.
+* The `show` subcommand is used to print a target directory.
+* The `set` subcommand is used to set a warp point.
+The `-f` or `--force` option allows you to overwrite an existing warp point by the same name.
+* The `rm` subcommand is used to remove a warp point.

+Ambiguities are resolved like so:

-Set a warp point to the current directory, using the basename of the directory as the point name:
+* If the warp point name is omitted in the `set` or `rm` subcommands, then it defaults to the basename of the current directory (`/foo/bar` becomes `bar`).

-    $ wdx set

-Use an alternative point name:

-    $ wdx set <name>

-Set a warp point to a particular directory:

-    $ wdx set <name> <target-directory>

-The command will abort if the warp point already exists and it points to a different directory.
-Override that:

-    $ wdx set -f

-If `-f` is present, it's assumed to be a flag. `-f` may be repeated, with no special effect.
-To override this, everything after a `--` is taken literally.

-Jump to a warp point:

-    $ wdx go <point>
+* If the target directory is omitted in the `set` subcommand, then it defaults to the current directory.

-Shorthand, if the point name is not also a `wdx` subcommand:
+* You must use `wdx go` explicitly in order to go to a warp point whose name is also a `wdx` subcommand.

-    $ wdx <point>

-Show the target of a warp point:

-    $ wdx show <point>

-Delete a warp point (defaults to basename of current directory):

-    $ wdx rm [<point>]

-Misc:

-    $ wdx help [<subcommand>]
-    $ wdx version
+* To deal with warp points and directories whose names begin with a hyphen, you can use the `--` argument to prevent following arguments from being interpreted as options.

+The `-s`, `--shell` option causes `wdx` to print shell code to stdout instead of performing the action directly.
+This feature is used implicitly by the shell wrapper defined in `wdx.zsh`, so that the `go` subcommand can actually change the working directory of your shell.
+It is probably not much use to the end user, unless you are bypassing the shell wrapper and working directly with the `wdx` script in the `bin` subdirectory.

-## Protips
+## Save file format

 Your warp points are put in `$XDG_CONFIG_HOME/wdx/points`, or by default `~/.config/wdx/points`.